Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 September 2025 16.29.11 UTC
+- WIB: Selasa, 2 September 2025 17.31.20 UTC
-- WITA: Selasa, 2 September 2025 17.29.11 UTC
+- WITA: Selasa, 2 September 2025 18.31.20 UTC
-- WIT: Selasa, 2 September 2025 18.29.11 UTC
+- WIT: Selasa, 2 September 2025 19.31.20 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: inspirational
+Kategori: nature